CaptainCodeman/datastore-mapper/readme.md

 and retries.
 The Java runtime is faster but also requires larger instances sizes just to execute before you even start processing anything.

-I like that a Go version can run (and run _fast_) on the smallest F1/B1 micro-instance consuming just 10Mb of RAM but able to process thousands of entities per second.
+I like that a Go version can run (and run _fast_) event on the smallest F1/B1 micro-instance consuming just 10Mb of RAM but able to process thousands of entities per second.

 ### Runtime Cost
-The slow performance and larger instance size requirementss for Python and Java both result in higher cost which I'd prefer to avoid if possible.
-Each platform also tends to have it's own memcache implementation to improve Datastore performance and bypassing the already populated cache can also add to the cost due to unecessary datastore operations.
+The slow performance and larger instance size requirementss for Python and Java both result in higher operational costs which I'd prefer to avoid.
+Each platform also tends to have it's own memcache implementation to improve Datastore performance and bypassing any already-populated cache can also add to the cost due to unecessary datastore operations.

 ### Development Cost
-I already have my datastore models developed as part of my Go app and don't want to have to re-develop and maintain a Python or Java version as well (and sometimes it's not straightforward to switch between them).
-The cost of including a whole other language in your solution goes beyond just the code - it's the development machine maintenance and upgrading, IDE tooling and skills.
+I already have my datastore models developed as part of my Go app and don't want to have to re-develop and maintain a Python or Java version as well (and sometimes it's not straightforward to switch between them with different serialization methods etc...).
+The cost of including a whole other language in your solution goes beyond just the code
+- it's the development machine maintenance and all the upgrading, IDE tooling and skills maintenance that go along with it before you get to things like the mental context switching.

 ## Performance
 Initial testing shows it can process over 100k datastore entities in about a minute